sarkarnab/loco/README.md

 7. Create scaling policy for the deployment
 8. Scaling of pod will be based on CPU
 9. Target CPU utilization is 60%.
-10. You can use minikube or other K8s tools to run Kubernetes applications locally.
-Every configuration should be written in the file.
+10. Use minikube to run Kubernetes applications locally.
+11. Every configuration should be written in the file.

 ## Building and Pushing Docker Image